ManticoreGamesInc/platform-documentation/src/getting_started/publishing_checklist.md

 - [x] **The game has been tested using Multiplayer Preview Mode**
 - [x] The game has been tested with different numbers of players.
 - [x] The maximum number of allowed players can all play the game together easily.
-- [x] *The maximum and minimum number or players are adjusted based on how many people are usually playing to allow games as often as possible.*
+- [x] *The maximum and minimum number of players are adjusted based on how many people are usually playing to allow games as often as possible.*

 ### Teams